 I think most students find me approachable and reasonable to work with, and I hope you will feel comfortable coming to me about any question or concern you have.
+I'm honestly in this to get to know as much as to teach this material.
 It's best to email me with concerns, questions, and/or to set up a meeting.
 I'm very responsive on email and work hard to respond to students within 24 hours of an email.
 I've been teaching for a while now, and what I enjoy most is knowing and supporting my students.
 ALL my students!!
 I'm generally curious about you and your hopes and dreams.
 Don't miss out on getting to know me!
-I'll do my best to know you, but I always appreciate students who make an effort to reach out to me.
+I'll do my best to know you, but I always appreciate students who try to reach out to me.

 The course is challenging, but it's very possible to do well if you do the work and keep up with the content.
-The majority of students in my class can get a "B" in this course --which is an excellent grade for this challenging material.
+The majority of students in my class receive a "B" in this course -- which is an excellent grade for this challenging material.
 "A" work is outstanding work.
 Not as many students achieve this because legal thinking requires a new set of skills, usually.
 But I will teach these new skills to you, and if you work on them, an "A" is possible.
 I usually have a few "C's" in the class, and that is a very respectable grade in this course.
-Occasionally, I have to fail someone, but that usually can be avoided if you come for help early and often.
+Occasionally, a student will fail, but that usually can be avoided if you come for help early and often.
 Don't be shy or embarrassed.
 This is challenging material.
 I really want to set everyone up to succeed in the class.